MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-purchase-for-power-bi.md

 The **self-service sign-up** feature is used by individuals who sign themselves up for free and trial licenses. **Self-service purchase** is the feature used by individuals to buy a Pro or Premium Per User license for themselves.

 ### Self-service for the Power BI service
 This article describes the self-service process for the  **Power BI service**.
-If you are looking for help downloading Power BI Desktop or installing the mobile apps, please refer to these articles instead:
+If you're looking for help with downloading Power BI Desktop or with installing the mobile apps, refer to these articles instead:
 - [Power BI Desktop (it's a totally free download)](desktop-get-the-desktop.md)
 - [Power BI mobile apps (also a totally free download)](../consumer/mobile/mobile-apps-for-mobile-devices.md)